ChrisWilko/ChrisADXTestbed/README.md

 * Azure Data Explorer
 * Make
 * Docker (Azure Data Explorer Kusto emulator)
+* Example Dataset taken from [adx-sample-dataset-stormevents](https://github.com/CloudBreadPaPa/adx-sample-dataset-stormevents/tree/main/dataset)

 ## Prerequisites:
 * Dotnet 8.0
 * Docker Desktop
 * Make
-* Bash enabled Terminal
+* Azure CLI

 ## How to set up

 There are two ways in which you can set up the project.

+### Before
+ensure you are logged into azure through the CLI and have a token authenticated on that terminal session.

-### Option 1: Docker local image
+### Setup Option 1: Docker local image (WIP)
-1. run `make setup-docker` - This will set up the ADX docker image for you.
+1. run `make setup-docker` - This will set up the ADX docker image for you. (can be slow to download)
 2. run `make docker-start` - Will start the container on port:8080 for you to connect locally.
-3. run `make dotnet-start` - Will start all the dotnet projects needed to run the project.

-### Option 2: Azure Free Cluster
+### Setup Option 2: Azure Free Cluster (WIP)

-1. Follow this [link](https://learn.microsoft.com/en-us/azure/data-explorer/start-for-free-web-ui) and set up a free cluster for your given URLs and fill in the localSettings.json.
+1. Follow this [link](https://learn.microsoft.com/en-us/azure/data-explorer/start-for-free-web-ui) and set up a free cluster for your given URLs and fill in the appSettings.json accordingly with your urls.

+### Setup Both continued

+1. run `make injset-data` - Will ingest the data directly in to the free adx db for you.
-2. run `make dotnet-start` - Will start all the dotnet projects needed to run the project.
+2. run `make dotnet-start` - Will start all the dotnet projects needed to run the project, and you'll have a frontend & backend ready to connect to ADX.